FrancoPelz/FrancoPelz/README.md

 ##

-Hola!
-Soy  Franco y soy Full Stack Developer💻.
+Hello!
+I'm Franco and I'm a Full Stack Developer💻.
-Estoy interesado en el desarrollo web , tanto desde el lado de Front-end como del Back-end y base de datos.
+I'm interested in web development, from the Front-end side as well as the Back-end, of course databases too!